shakkedriver/opml_finel/README.md

-Final project is the course Foundations of Overparameterized Machine Learning, spring 2024
+Final project of the course Foundations of Overparameterized Machine Learning, spring 2024

 Lecturer: Prof. Yehuda Dar